-First-time borrowers must complete and transmit a Master Promissory Note to the lender/servicer before funds can be credited to your student account.
+First-time borrowers must complete and transmit a Master Promissory Note (MPN) to the lender/servicer before funds can be credited to your student account.
 Visit studentaid.gov/mpn to complete your MPN online.
 (Students who have a valid MPN on file with their lender do not need to complete a new one.)
 You will receive a notice of disclosure once the loan is guaranteed indicating the scheduled disbursement dates.
 Loan proceeds are generally disbursed in two installments through electronic funds transfer.
+Please note that a separate MPN is required for each type of loan (unsubsidized and Graduate PLUS).